-Foreign exchange risk arises because the Group has operations in Portugal and Spain, whose functional currency is not the same as the functional currency of the Group.
-The Group's net assets arising from such overseas operations are exposed to currency risk resulting in gains or losses on retranslation into sterling.
+Foreign exchange risk arises because the Group had operations in Portugal and Spain that have now been discontinued and whose functional currency was not the same as the functional currency of the Group.
+The Group's net assets arising from such overseas operations were exposed to currency risk resulting in gains or losses on retranslation into sterling.